Xilmi/Rotp-Fusion/README.md

 ## What's New

 2023.05.25 (BR)
+- Greater integration of Governor in option tools.
+- Renamed options interface for easier code reading.

+2023.05.25 (BR)
 - Cleaned Option tools initialisation.
   - Cleaned options call and initialisation.
   - Renamed some method more meaningfully.